-After watching the sport online from afar, hoping for their opportunity to compete, Australia’s first ever men’s Para Ice Hockey team will embrace every moment when they hit the ice at the World Para Ice Hockey Championships this November in Finland.
+After watching the sport online from afar, hoping for their opportunity to compete, Australia’s first ever men’s Para-ice hockey team will embrace every moment when they hit the ice at the 2018 World Para-ice Hockey Championships this November in Finland.

-“We know that this is the start of something big,” the Australian Para Ice Hockey Team Manager, Emma Poynton said.
+“We know that this is the start of something big,” said Australian Para-ice Hockey Team Manager Emma Poynton.

 “It’s our first ever men’s team, and although there is trepidation about what we’re going into, the guys are extremely excited to get things started.”

-The Australian Paralympic Committee in collaboration with Ice Hockey Australia, has been working together to establish the sport domestically, after the APC received a grant from the International Paralympic Committee’s Agitos Foundation to grow participation opportunities and to purchase equipment.
+The Australian Paralympic Committee (APC), in collaboration with Ice Hockey Australia, has been working to establish the sport domestically, after the APC received a grant from the International Paralympic Committee’s (IPC) Agitos Foundation to grow participation opportunities and to purchase equipment.

-Commonwealth Games silver medallist in F38 shotput Marty Jackson and Australian representative sit-skier Jason Sauer are two Para-athletes included in the 11-man squad, while Great Britain Paralympian Gary Farmer will be leading the charge as head coach.
+Commonwealth Games silver medallist in the men’s shotput F38, Marty Jackson, and Australian representative sit-skier Jason Sauer are two Para-athletes in the 11-man squad, while British Paralympian Gary Farmer will be leading the charge as head coach.